Lumiform

 Advantages of Lumiform for obtaining ISO 17025 certification

-There are many ISO requirements, like the ISO 9001:2015 audit or the ISO 31000 framework for risk management and Lumiform makes it easier for you to comply with the ever-increasing legal requirements for process documentation by using the mobile app to document via smartphone or tablet and being guided by the system through all documentation processes.
+There are many ISO requirements, like the ISO 9001:2015 audit or the ISO 31000 framework for risk management.
+Lumiform makes it easier for you to comply with the ever-increasing legal requirements for process documentation.
+You can use the mobile app to document via smartphone or tablet and be guided by the system through all documentation processes.

 Clean, transparent documentation helps you avoid high fines.
 The easiest way to do this is with a digital solution like Lumiform.